-If you rely on Task Manager on Windows 11 to kill running processes & apps, you might have encountered an error prompt ‘Access is denied’.
-The error message usually appears when you try to kill apps & processes that require elevated privileges to be terminated.
+If you rely on Task Manager on Windows 11 to kill running processes and apps, you might have encountered the error prompt ‘Access is denied’.
+This error usually appears when you try to kill apps and processes that require elevated privileges to be terminated.
+To end such processes, you either have to log in to your administrator account or run the Task Manager as an administrator.

-1) Run Task Manager As Administrator via Windows Search
+1. Run Task Manager As Administrator via Windows Search

 Run Task Manager As Administrator via Windows Search

-2) Run Task Manager As Admin via Command Prompt
+2. Run Task Manager As Admin via Command Prompt

 2. Right-click on the Command Prompt and select Run as administrator.